[Satellite Communications] AWS Ground Station [Learn the basics!]

 Here's a summary of AWS Ground Station:

-It's a service that uses satellite communications.
+• It's a service that uses satellite communication.

-Individuals can use satellites on a minute-by-minute basis.
+• It allows individuals to use satellites on a minute-by-minute basis.

 Well, thank you for reading this far